TIBCOSoftware/snappydata/docs/install/building_from_source.md

 ## Repository Layout

-- **core** - Extensions to Apache Spark that should not be dependent on SnappyData Spark additions, job server etc. It is also the bridge between _spark_ and _store_ (GemFireXD).
+- **core** - Extensions to Apache Spark that should not be dependent on TIBCO ComputeDB Spark additions, job server etc. It is also the bridge between _spark_ and _store_ (GemFireXD).
 For example, SnappyContext, row and column store, streaming additions etc.

-- **cluster** - Provides the SnappyData implementation of cluster manager embedding GemFireXD, query routing, job server initialization etc.
+- **cluster** - Provides the TIBCO ComputeDB implementation of cluster manager embedding GemFireXD, query routing, job server initialization etc.

 This component depends on _core_ and _store_.
 The code in the _cluster_ depends on the _core_ but not the other way round.

-- **spark** - _Apache Spark_ code with SnappyData enhancements.
+- **spark** - _Apache Spark_ code with TIBCO ComputeDB enhancements.

-- **store** - Fork of gemfirexd-oss with SnappyData additions on the snappy/master branch.
+- **store** - Fork of gemfirexd-oss with TIBCO ComputeDB additions on the snappy/master branch.

-- **spark-jobserver** - Fork of _spark-jobserver_ project with some additions to integrate with SnappyData.
+- **spark-jobserver** - Fork of _spark-jobserver_ project with some additions to integrate with TIBCO ComputeDB.

-  The _spark_, _store_, and _spark-jobserver_ directories are required to be clones of the respective SnappyData repositories and are integrated into the top-level SnappyData project as git submodules.
+  The _spark_, _store_, and _spark-jobserver_ directories are required to be clones of the respective TIBCO ComputeDB repositories and are integrated into the top-level TIBCO ComputeDB project as git submodules.
 When working with submodules, updating the repositories follows the normal [git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules).
 One can add some aliases in gitconfig to aid pull/push as follows:

 ```pre
 [alias]